 Simplified Repayment

-Consolidating student loans merges multiple loans into one, making it easier to manage.
+Consolidating student loans merges multiple loans into one, making managing them more accessible.
 With consolidation, borrowers make a single monthly payment instead of juggling several payments.
 This streamlines the repayment process and reduces the chances of missing deadlines or making errors.

 Student loan consolidation rates can vary based on credit score, loan type, and lender terms.
 By consolidating at a lower interest rate, borrowers can save money over time and pay off their debt more efficiently.
 For instance, if someone has multiple student loans with different interest rates ranging from 4% to 7%, consolidating them at a rate closer to 4% could lead to significant savings.